Hey there everyone, this is Tominon.

 They were selling all kinds of "ekiben" (lunches they sell at train stations) at the convention!

-I bought the Shinkansen E4 Type (MAX Lunchbox) and a chicken bento.
+I bought the Shinkansen E4 Type (MAX Lunchbox)

 The MAX came with a bonus shinkansen card!

 This was a fun little lunch, and they're selling it at the Tokyo, Shinjuku, Ueno, and Oomiya stations between 7/17 and 8/31.

 is the traditional "ekiben" sold at stations like Tokyo and Ueno.